 Are you facing criminal charges for a marijuana-related offense in Texas?
 It is critical for you to have knowledgeable legal representation capable of protecting your rights and achieving the most favorable possible outcome to your case.

-The Fort Worth cannabis defense attorneys at Townsend, Gebhardt & Eppes, PLLC represent people facing marijuana charges throughout Tarrant County, Parker County, Johnson County, and surrounding areas in North Central Texas, including possession of marijuana.
-You can receive a complete evaluation of your case as soon as you call 817-502-3600 today to take advantage of a free, confidential consultation.
+The Fort Worth marijuana defense lawyers at Townsend, Gebhardt & Eppes, PLLC represent people facing marijuana charges throughout Tarrant County, Parker County, Johnson County, and surrounding areas in North Central Texas, including possession of marijuana.
+You can receive a complete evaluation of your case as soon as you call (817) 502-3600 today to take advantage of a free, confidential consultation.